sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-dump978-usa-only.md

 ## Update `readsb` container configuration

-Before running `docker-compose`, we also want to update the configuration of the `readsb` container, so that it pulls the demodulated UAT data from the `dump978` container.
+Before running `docker compose`, we also want to update the configuration of the `readsb` container, so that it pulls the demodulated UAT data from the `dump978` container.

 Open the `docker-compose.yml` and add the following environment variable to the `readsb` service: